fortuno-repos/fortuno/README.rst

 Bulding the test-driver app
 ---------------------------

-In order to run the unit tests, you must build the test driver app with your build system:
+In order to run the unit tests, you must first build the test driver app with your build system:

 * **fpm:** If you stored the test-driver app source ``testapp.f90`` in the ``test/`` folder, fpm will automatically compile it and link it with the